Shiby-Mathew/README-Generator/README.md

 ## Description

-This a demo Application
+This is a demo application

 ## Installation

+The following necessary software/tools must be installed to run this application:

-No need to install
+No need to install Demo

 ## Usage

+To use this application:

-This is a demo application
+This is a demo

 ![Screenshots](path)